puppetlabs/puppet-docs/toolchain_walkthrough.markdown

 	description: "The hiera command line tool is useful for previewing and validating your hierarchy before putting it into production."

 If you don't designate a description value, the templates will automatically include the first 150 characters of a given page as the description field.
 This isn't always ideal, but it's what Google would do automatically, and it keeps SEO tools in use around the company from complaining about the total lack of a description tag.

+**Toc:** True or false; defaults to true.
+Whether to include the in-page TOC at the top of this page.
+This can be disabled for pages that don't need it.

+**Subtitle:** By default, the `title` variable will be used in the `<title>` tag, the big title banner in the masthead, and the small title right above the in-page TOC.
+This will replace the small title if it's present.

 ## Reference Links (remove when done with draft)